HackBulgaria/AngularJS-1/day5/promises/bootstrap/README.md

   * `all` - accepts a list of promises and returns a new promise.
 The new promise would be resolved once all deferreds passed as arguments are being resolved.
   * `when(data)` - the method creates new deferred object, returns its promise and resolves the deferred object with the passed data.

+In order to test your implementation run try the sample form-validation app.

+1. run `bower install`
+2. Start a static http server
+3. Open the app in your browser

+When you start filling the form you should get validation errors each time you fill the input with invalid value (the border of the input should get red).
+Once all fields are filled successfully you should get proper log statement in the browser's console.